jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### 1.2 Requirements
 * 1.2.1 A Digital Ocean Account
   * A credit card or debit card is required to sign up to Digital Ocean
-  * The Referral Link provided gives $100 credit for 60 days to offset the cost of this tutorial
+  * The [referral link](https://m.do.co/c/ac62c560d54a) provided gives $100 credit for 60 days to offset the cost of this tutorial
 * 1.2.2 A Terminal Emulator to interact with the cluster
   * If using Windows 10 please install the following software:
     * [PuTTY](https://www.putty.org/)